Messier Marathon 2026 Planner: The Observing Order That Saves Beginners Hours

 What are the Messier objects?

 The Messier objects are deep-sky objects of the three main types – nebulae, star clusters, and galaxies.
 To an observer, they look like fuzzy, cloud-like spots in the sky.
-The number of visible objects varies depending on the location of the observer and the time of year.
+The number of visible objects varies with the observer's location and the time of year.
 The most crowded areas are the Virgo Cluster and the region around the Galactic Center.

 How can I participate in the Messier Marathon?